Air Fryer Chicken Tenders

 Ingredients measured out to make chicken tenders: chicken breast strips, Italian breadcrumbs, panko, egg, salt, pepper, cayenne, paprika and garlic powder.

-• boneless skinless chicken breast – I usually buy organic chicken breasts and cut into strips.
+• boneless skinless chicken breast – I usually buy organic chicken breasts and cut them into strips.
 It’s cheaper than buying pre-cut chicken tenders and I personally hate dealing with the tendon that you’ll typically find in store-bought tenders.
 That said, you can totally buy pre-cut chicken tenderloins if you prefer.

 • egg – helps bind the breading to the chicken.